Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    ncn-m# umount -v ceph/${CEPHVERSION}/filesystem.squashfs/mnt/squashfs
    ```

-1. Update file permissions on initrd.
+1. Update file permissions on `initrd`.

    ```bash
    ncn-m# chmod -v 644 ceph/${CEPHNEW}/initrd.img.xz
    ```

-1. Put the new initrd.img.xz, kernel, and squashfs into S3
+1. Put the new `initrd.img.xz`, `kernel`, and SquashFS into S3

    ***Note:*** The version string for the kernel file may be different.